 Consciousness is impaired to varying degrees.
 People in a stupor are usually unconscious but can be aroused with vigorous stimulation.
-People in a coma are unconscious and cannot be aroused.
+People in a coma are unconscious, with their eyes closed, and they cannot be aroused.

 The brain damage or dysfunction that causes stupor and coma affects other parts of the body.
 The pattern of breathing is usually abnormal.
 People may breathe too rapidly, too slowly, too deeply, or irregularly.
 Or they may alternate between these abnormal patterns.

-Muscles may remain contracted in unusual positions.
+Muscles may contract and remain contracted in unusual positions.
 For example, the head may be tilted back with the arms and legs extended—a position called decerebrate rigidity.
-The arms may be flexed—a position called decorticate rigidity.
+Or the arms may be flexed with both legs extended—a position called decorticate rigidity.
 Or the entire body may be limp.
 Sometimes muscles contract sporadically or involuntarily.

 The disorder that is impairing consciousness may cause other symptoms.
-For example, if the cause is meningitis (infection of the fluid-filled space within the layers of tissue covering the brain and spinal cord), symptoms may include fever, vomiting, headache, and a painful, stiff neck that makes lowering the chin to the chest difficult or impossible.
+For example, if the cause is meningitis (infection of the layers of tissue covering the brain and spinal cord), symptoms may include fever, vomiting, headache, and a painful, stiff neck that makes lowering the chin to the chest difficult or impossible.